Foot binding: Role of Confucianism

-Historian Dorothy Ko proposed that footbinding may be an expression of the Confucian ideals of civility and culture in the form of correct attire or bodily adornment, and that footbinding was seen as a necessary part of being feminine as well as being civilized.
-Footbinding was often classified in Chinese encyclopedia as clothing or a form of bodily embellishment rather than mutilation; one from 1591, for example, placed footbinding in a section on "Female Adornments" that included hairdos, powders, and ear-piercings.
-According to Ko, the perception of footbinding as a civilized practice may be evinced from a Ming dynasty account that mentioned a proposal to "entice [the barbarians] to civilize their customs" by encouraging footbinding among their womenfolk.
-The practice was also carried out only by women on girls, and it served to emphasize the distinction between male and female, an emphasis that began from an early age.
-Anthropologist Fred Blake argued that the practice of footbinding was a form of discipline undertaken by women themselves, and perpetuated by women on their daughters, so as to inform their daughters of their role and position in society, and to support and participate in the neo-Confucian way of being civilized.
+Historian Dorothy Ko proposed that foot binding may be an expression of the Confucian ideals of civility and culture in the form of correct attire or bodily adornment, and that foot binding was seen as a necessary part of being feminine as well as being civilized.
+Foot binding was often classified in Chinese encyclopedia as clothing or a form of bodily embellishment rather than mutilation.
+One from 1591, for example, placed foot binding in a section on "Female Adornments" that included hairdos, powders, and ear piercings.
+According to Ko, the perception of foot binding as a civilized practice may be evinced from a Ming dynasty account that mentioned a proposal to "entice [the barbarians] to civilize their customs" by encouraging foot binding among their womenfolk.
+The practice was carried out only by women on girls, and it served to emphasize the distinction between male and female, an emphasis that began from an early age.
+Anthropologist Fred Blake argued that the practice of foot binding was a form of discipline undertaken by women themselves, and perpetuated by women on their daughters, so as to inform their daughters of their role and position in society, and to support and participate in the neo-Confucian way of being civilized.

 Feminist perspective

-Footbinding is often seen by feminists as an oppressive practice against women who were victims of a sexist culture.
+Foot binding is considered an oppressive practice against women who were victims of a sexist culture.
 It is also widely seen as a form of violence against women.
 Bound feet rendered women dependent on their families, particularly the men, as they became largely restricted to their homes.
 Thus, the practice ensured that women were much more reliant on their husbands.
-The early Chinese feminist Qiu Jin, who underwent the painful process of unbinding her own bound feet, attacked footbinding and other traditional practices.
-She argued that women, by retaining their small bound feet, made themselves subservient as it would mean women imprisoning themselves indoors.
-She believed that women should emancipate themselves from oppression, that girls can ensure their independence through education, and that they should develop new mental and physical qualities fitting for the new era.
-The ending of the practice is seen as a significant event in the process of female emancipation in China, and a major event in the history of Chinese feminism.
+The early Chinese feminist Qiu Jin, who underwent the painful process of unbinding her own bound feet, attacked foot binding and other traditional practices.
+She argued that women, by retaining their small bound feet, made themselves subservient by imprisoning themselves indoors.
+She believed that women should emancipate themselves from oppression, that girls could ensure their independence through education, and that they should develop new mental and physical qualities fitting for the new era.
+The end of the practice of foot binding is seen as a significant event in the process of female emancipation in China, and a major event in the history of Chinese feminism.

-In the late 20th century, some feminists have pushed back against the prevailing Western critiques of footbinding, arguing that the presumption that footbinding was done solely for the sexual pleasure of men denies the agency and cultural influence of women.
-Although some authors have made the claim that footbinding is an acceptable cultural practice, the majority remain highly critical of the practice and seek only to reframe the critique in a less Western-centric light.
+In the late 20th century, some feminists have pushed back against the prevailing Western critiques of foot binding, arguing that the presumption that foot binding was done solely for the sexual pleasure of men denies the agency and cultural influence of women.